wp-plugins/enhanced-bibliplug/readme.txt

 2. administration pages to manage the references.
 3. short code for easy retrieval of references based on author, year, and publication type.
 4. the ability to connect and synchronize with Zotero accounts.
-5. a custom Author page template to display user’s academic title, affiliation, bio, and CV content such as publications and presentations.
+5. a custom Author page template to display user's academic title, affiliation, bio, and CV content such as publications and presentations.
 6. short code for listing all users of the site.
-6. the ability to export bibliography data in RDF format based on the SPAR ontologies.
 7. the ability to group and retrieve references based on custom categories and tags.

 = Reference short codes =